ayushkumarshah/ayushkumarshah.github.io/_pages/research.md

 - Worked on a PDF symbol extractor that identifies precise bounding box locations in born-digital PDF documents
 - Developed a simple and effective algorithm to perform detection of math expressions using visual features alone
 - Wrote an API for recognizing handwritten and typeset formulas and output the corresponding LATEX and MathML

+**Current work:**

-- Currently working on improving the accuracy of the math formula parser by experimenting better visual features and attention mechanisms
+- Working on improving the accuracy of the math formula parser by experimenting better visual features and attention mechanisms
-- Currently working on adopting the parser to work with more complex graphical structures like chemical diagrams
+- Working on adopting the parser to work with more complex graphical structures like chemical diagrams